 The Healthcare Common Procedural Coding System (HCPCS) is divided into two (2) principal subsystems, referred to as level I and level II of the HCPCS.
 Level I of the HCPCS is comprised of CPT (Current Procedural Terminology), a numeric coding system maintained by the American Medical Association (AMA).

 The CPT is a uniform coding system consisting of descriptive terms and identifying codes that are used primarily to identify medical services and procedures furnished by physicians and other health care professionals.
 Level II of the HCPCS is a standardized coding system that is used primarily to identify products, supplies, and services not included in the CPT codes, such as ambulance services, durable medical equipment, prosthetics, orthotics, and supplies (DMEPOS) when used outside a physician's office.
 Level II codes are also referred to as alphanumeric codes because they consist of a single alphabetical letter followed by four (4) numeric digits, while CPT codes are identified using five (5) numeric digits.

-Please note that Medically Unlikely Edits (MUEs) may apply for some codes, please see National Correct Coding Initiative (NCCI) web page.
+Please note that Medically Unlikely Edits (MUEs) may apply for some codes, visit the National Correct Coding Initiative (NCCI) web page.

 Paper PAR Instructional Reference

 |Field Label||Completion Format||Instructions|

 |The upper margin of the PAR form must be left blank.
 This area is for authorizing agency use only.|